hwgeng/ai-on-gke/applications/rag-langchain/readme.md

                     )
   ```

-Applications creates a local vector indexes in the container using Chroma
+Applications creates a local vector indexes in the container using Chroma.

 ```
 from langchain_community.vectorstores import Chroma